Part-time farmer

 in similar agricultural activities.
 Some people raise sheep for

-the primary purpose of having their land holdings taxed at (lower) agricultural
+the primary purpose of having their properly taxed at (lower) agricultural

 rates.
 The legal definition of a farm (for real estate tax purposes)